“There are no unsacred places; there are only sacred and desecrated places.”

 Jeremiah wrote to a people living far from home, reminding them of God’s enduring presence and calling:

-“Build houses and live in them; plant gardens and eat what they produce… Seek the welfare of the city where I have sent you, for in its welfare you will find your welfare.”
+Build houses and live in them; plant gardens and eat what they produce… Seek the welfare of the city where I have sent you, for in its welfare you will find your welfare.
 (Jeremiah 29:5, 7).

 In these words, God invites a displaced community not merely to endure but to root themselves, to plant life, to cultivate hope.
 And in the verses that follow, God assures them:

-“I know the plans I have for you… plans for your welfare and not for harm, to give you a future with hope.”
+I know the plans I have for you… plans for your welfare and not for harm, to give you a future with hope.
 (Jeremiah 29:11).

 Just as God adorned creation with fruits, flowers, and countless mysteries of life, we consecrated this space to be both beautiful and bountiful.
 This garden reminds us that God’s love is not abstract but embodied, in soil and seed, in sun and rain, in the miracle of growth.
 As these first seeds took root, we trusted that community faith would also deepen, and that the harvests gathered here would nourish many.
-The produce is now harvested and has been distributed.
+The produce has now been harvested and distributed.
 The Sunday before last, Creator held a Harvest Festival where participants feasted on what the garden had produced

 We pray that this garden will continue to thrive under the watchful care of those who tend it and under the generous warmth of the sun.